Meet us at Dubai World Trade Centre 13 - 17 October

 Often, businesses ignore the importance of considering the scalability factor, i.e., growing their business.

 Scaling or expanding a PBX system is usually accompanied by the purchase of new hardware to install new phone lines.
 This process can be quite time-consuming and expensive, especially when you are shifting your office to a new location.
-This will mean that you have to build and install the whole PBX system from the very beginning and need a new module to add extra phone lines.
+This will mean that you have to build and install the whole PBX system from the very beginning, and you need a new module to add extra phone lines.

 However, with VoIP, all this trouble gets eliminated because it scales easily by adding users or features to your existing plan.
 You’ll only need to get some more IP phones and maybe increase your internet bandwidth as well.